solarwinds/nova/README.md

   ]
 }
 ```

 ## Contribution

 We encourage [contributions to Nova](./CONTRIBUTION.md) whenever your team needs a new component, new functionality in an existing component, new icons, bug fixes or atom extensions.

+## Need help?

+Need help using Nova?

+First, please go over our [FAQ](./FAQ.md).
+If you don't find the answer
+to your question there, feel free to send us an email at <nova-ui@solarwinds.com>.
+We kindly ask that you
+refrain from opening GitHub issues for general support questions as we want to reserve that
+communications channel for bug reports and feature requests.